 Assessments: Before each engagement, the Mercs who were to engage with a prospective client team would perform an “assessment”, basically a series of meetings with the manager, tech lead(s), and individual team members to get a feel for the team’s existing process and pain points, as well as team-wide and personal goals.
 And, of course, we were gauging the team’s attitude and dynamics, as best we could, so we could avoid entering into situations where success seemed unlikely.
 (Unfortunately, this process proved somewhat fallible.)
 The last step in the assessment was to present to the entire team the status quo as best we understood it, and to reach agreement on specific goals, specific problems that the Mercs and the team wanted to solve during the course of the engagement.
 Of course, an up-front part of the deal was to get the team on the Test Certified ladder; getting them to TC Level One should be pretty quick, as it was all about putting measurements in place, whereas reaching Levels Two and Three would be the real goal, the real challenge.

 Proximate seating: After a few productive and less-than-productive early experiences, we began to demand up-front that the Mercs must be given desks in the immediate physical proximity of the team.
 While a well-meaning manager or tech lead might petition for Mercenaries to help out the team, if that manager only arranged for the Mercs to sit in a separate location out of sight and earshot of the team, the Mercs’ effectiveness was severely compromised.
-A big part of the reason Google spoils its engineers with cafés and microkitchens is because it encourages an information-sharing, tribe-building dynamic based on physical proximity (however unmeasurable the direct impact).
+A big part of the reason Google spoils its developers with cafés and microkitchens is because it encourages an information-sharing, tribe-building dynamic based on physical proximity (however unmeasurable the direct impact).
 No matter how receptive the team to the Mercs, if the Mercs were kept separate, they just couldn’t integrate themselves into the project and have any kind of significant impact without that physical proximity.
 When the team was largely apathetic or hostile—exactly the kind of situation the assessments were designed to avoid, but which happened with some frequency anyway—their impact was reduced to pretty much nil, outside of possibly getting a Chris/Jay build and other tools set up to achieve Test Certified Level One.

 Two Mercs per engagement: After Neal Norwitz’s early experience as the lone Mercenary on a test-friendly team, the firm policy of at least two Mercenaries per engagement was established.
 No matter how receptive the client team, going at the job alone was a lonely and tiresome task; having a second to back one up provided vital morale and energy, aided the generation and refinement of ideas, and helped lighten the overall load.
 Some engagements, depending on the size of the team and complexity of the product, even required three or four Mercenaries.

 High-profile projects: Given our limited resources, Mark had to choose our client projects carefully.
-In particular, while there were many teams and engineering offices that were interested in Test Mercenary support, he decided the best strategy was to seek out the highest-visibility projects that needed help, focusing exclusively on Mountain View at first, to maximize the visibility of the Mercs and their accomplishments.8 To a large extent, this strategy worked, but it also risked backfiring in those cases where, for one reason or another, the Mercs weren’t able to get their teeth into a project and make a significant difference.
+In particular, while there were many teams and development offices that were interested in Test Mercenary support, he decided the best strategy was to seek out the highest-visibility projects that needed help, focusing exclusively on Mountain View at first, to maximize the visibility of the Mercs and their accomplishments.8 To a large extent, this strategy worked, but it also risked backfiring in those cases where, for one reason or another, the Mercs weren’t able to get their teeth into a project and make a significant difference.

 Code reviews: Code reviews are the windows into the soul of a team at Google.
 They are an archive of the technical details and design decisions of the product as defined by the code, and an archive of the team culture and dynamics as defined by the comments.
 One can explore the roster of who sends reviews to who, how people choose to communicate their ideas and criticisms, and where the hot spots and pain points of the system appear in reality.
 For that reason, when I took on an explicit leadership role within the Test Mercenaries in NYC, I coached the Mercs to spend the first couple of weeks of an engagement doing nothing but reading and voluntarily commenting on the team’s code reviews, even if they weren’t included in the review’s to: or cc: field.

 Take the bases in order:9 The advice to focus purely on code reviews in the beginning also tied into the principle of not coming on to a team too strong up front.
 Just like in love, one needs to warm up slowly to the target of one’s interest, so that he/she feels you are genuinely, patiently interested in getting to know him/her rather than desperate to cling to the nearest object as a crutch or a liferaft for one’s own ego.
 And no team wants you to ride into town like the new sheriff, guns a’ blazin’, laying down the law.
-Programmers, just like any other humans, are social, emotional, tribal beings that are not purely influenced by rational argument alone, and one must build trust with the tribe before assuming one has been granted permission to influence it.10
+Programmers, just like any other humans, are social, emotional, tribal beings that are not purely influenced by rational argument alone, and one must build trust with the tribe before assuming one has been granted permission to influence it.[^mercs-10]

 In the meanwhile, the first period of lurking on code reviews is also a great time to put the tools in place to get the team to Test Certified Level One; that was an up-front part of the deal, after all, and is pretty straightforward, one-time work that doesn’t require too much of the team’s specific involvement.
 Once that is done and the level of familiarity and trust has been established, then the Mercs have license to suggest bigger changes, in terms of design, implementation, and testing techniques, in terms of updates to tools or processes or policies—especially the Test Certified Level Two policy of requiring that all nontrivial changes must be accompanied by tests.
-The most successful engagements led to situations where engineers from the team were working very closely with the Mercenaries to make bigger, broader, sweeping changes to the project in terms of either code, tools, process, or all of the above.
+The most successful engagements led to situations where developers from the team were working very closely with the Mercenaries to make bigger, broader, sweeping changes to the project in terms of either code, tools, process, or all of the above.

 Three months: The “ideal” time for each Mercenary engagement was three months.
 In practice, it turned out to be the “minimal” time.
 As mentioned above, this process of starting small, building trust, and working towards bigger goals is not a two-week job.
 A lot of the time, the Mercenaries would stay for longer than three months if they were making significant progress that they didn’t want to break off abruptly, or if they felt there was still hope of improvement on an engagement that hadn’t quite worked out yet.
 Some engagements worked out so well that the team just wanted to keep collaborating with their Mercs for longer and longer, and if there were no more pressing projects in the pipeline, we let the engagement continue.